 Resigned from the Council;

-Failed to meet the requirements for Council membership; or
+Failed to meet the requirements for Council membership;

 Missed two consecutive meetings of the Council.
-However, a member of the Council shall not be deemed to have missed a meeting for the purposes of this section if they submit apologies for their absence and the Council agrees prior to the conclusion of the respective meeting to accept said apologies.
+However, a member of the Council shall not be deemed to have missed a meeting for the purposes of this section if they submit apologies for their absence and the Council agrees prior to the conclusion of the respective meeting to accept said apologies;

+Been removed by a two-thirds vote of the members of the Council present at a Council meeting upon grounds found by the Council to constitute good and sufficient cause.

 ARTICLE V. OFFICERS